tsalb/sfdc-lightning-service-components/README.md

 `EventService.cmp` which encapsulates a key-value pair (optional value) model for both application and component events.
 This component registers and fires generic events which need to be parsed by the handling component(s) via key-value.

-This pattern doesn't rely on 3rd party libraries.
+This sample app doesn't showcase dynamic page layouts and conditional render based on `Status__c` or similar.
+It's meant to show only Service Component architecture and usage.

 ---